Skip to main content

 About the DARE Resource Guide

-This comprehensive guide supports policymakers, advocates, and professionals dedicated to improving the accessibility of digital content, services, products, and environments for persons with disabilities.
-It is grounded in the principles of the Convention on the Rights of Persons with Disabilities (CRPD)—a binding international treaty adopted by the United Nations in 2006 and ratified by 182 countries as of 2025.
+The DARE Resource Guide is a practical reference for policymakers, advocates, and professionals working to advance the accessibility of digital content, services, products, and environments for persons with disabilities.
+Grounded in the principles of the Convention on the Rights of Persons with Disabilities (CRPD), the Guide offers good practices, a searchable index, video interviews, and interactive quizzes to support inclusive digital transformation.

 Target Audience

-This Guide is a practical resource tailored to a diverse range of stakeholders involved in digital accessibility, both within and beyond the ICT sector:
+This Guide serves a wide range of stakeholders engaged in digital accessibility, both within and beyond the ICT sector:

-• Private Sector & Industry: Identify effective strategies to promote digital inclusion within business operations and services.
+• Private Sector & Industry: Identify effective strategies to promote digital inclusion across business operations and services.

-• Government & Policymakers: Gain insights into ICT accessibility and implementation through global standards, policies, and program initiatives.
+• Government & Policymakers: Gain insight into ICT accessibility implementation through global standards, policies, and program initiatives.

-• Accessibility Professionals & Advocates: Leverage the Guide to inform best practices and foster engagement with decision-makers.
+• Accessibility Professionals & Advocates: Use the Guide to inform good practices and strengthen engagement with decision-makers.

-• Organizations of Persons with Disabilities: Use the Guide as a tool for awareness-raising and policy dialogue.
+• Organizations of Persons with Disabilities: Leverage the Guide as a tool for awareness-raising and policy dialogue.

-• Academics & Researchers: A valuable resource for course development and scholarly research in ICT accessibility.
+• Academics & Researchers: A valuable resource for course development and scholarly work in ICT accessibility.

 • Students & Educators: Support advanced degree curricula focused on inclusive technology and digital access.